Here's a handy guide to the questions we get asked the most. Consider it your Garage Sale Trail 101.

 We're currently experiencing some issues with the numeric fields on some android mobile phones.
 We're working on fixing them as soon as possible, but in the meantime you might want to switch to desktop.

 If you are still having trouble, just contact us and we'll get it all sorted for you.

 How much does it cost to participate?

-It’s free to participate thanks to the support of over 145 councils around the country as well as a handful of like-minded organisations like Gumtree and Storage King who like us are committed to reducing waste and making our communities happier and more connected.
+It’s free to participate thanks to the support of 148 councils around the country as well as a handful of like-minded organisations like Gumtree and Storage King who like us are committed to reducing waste and making our communities happier and more connected.

 Do I have to be involved on both Saturday & Sunday?

 Not at all.
 You can host a sale, or shop the Trail, on Saturday 20 or Sunday 21 October, or do both.